kirstylfrost/clubbercise_fitness/README.md

 <li>The <b>nav bar</b> is present at the top of every page.
 This is to enable the user to easily navigate throughout the site, without the need of using the back button.</li>
 <br>
 <br>
-<li>The <b>home page</b> is to draw the users attention to Clubbercise.
+<li>The <b>home page</b> purpose is to draw the users' attention to Clubbercise Fitness.
 This is done with the hero image and an animation of a text box to entice the user to a fun way of exercising.
 Below this I have highlighted some of the benefits of Clubbercise.</li>
 <br>
 <br>
 <img src="assets/images/readme-home-capture.PNG">
 <br>
 <br>
 <li>The <b>about page</b> is my opportunity to show what Clubbercise is, whilst allowing the user to make up their own mind regarding whether it is beneficial to them.
 It contains a 'behind the scenes' video for the user to view.
 It also has a video of a class that is led by Magna Vitae.
 These videos enable the user to take part from the comfort of their own home.
-There is a link to a story about a participant who went onto become an instructor; reaffirming the appeal that Clubbercise has over it's participants.
+There is a link to a story about a participant who went onto become an instructor, reaffirming the appeal that Clubbercise has over it's participants.
 The final link is to an artical, that was carried out by a 3rd party, which shows the evidence that has been gathered to support how dance fitness can improve mental wellbeing.</li>
 <br>
 <br>
 <img src="assets/images/readme-about-capture.PNG">
 <br>
 <br>
 <li>The <b>join us page</b> is where the user can register their contact details to receive a copy of the newsletter.
 This is for the user to receive special offers and regular information regarding Clubbercise.
-Below the sign up form are links to the Clubbercise and Everyone Active official sites, that shows classes locally and nationally.
+Below the sign-up form are links to the Clubbercise and Everyone Active official sites, that shows classes locally and nationally.
 These links go directly to these search/sign up pages for greater use for the user.</li>
 <br>
 <br>
 <img src="assets/images/readme-join-capture.PNG">
 <br>
 <br>
 <li>The <b>footer</b> is present at the bottom of every page.
-It conatins social media links.
-This is beneficial to the user as they are links to the offical social media accounts for Clubbercise.
+It contains social media links.
+This is beneficial to the user as they are links to the official social media accounts for Clubbercise.
 The user can go on to communicate with others, without leaving the main Clubbercise page.
 The footer also contains the copyright information for that page.</li>
 <br>
 <br>
 <img src="assets/images/readme-footer-capture.PNG">